-- In Sandy Bay respondents anticipated that coastal defence would prevent beach erosion.
+In Sandy Bay respondents anticipated that coastal defence would prevent beach erosion.
 This would enable the residents to reintroduce beach sports such as cricket, football and volleyball.
-Additionally, this would promote a sense of security among parents who indicated that their children would be safer while playing on the beaches. - It would protect properties along the coastal front and provide environmental beautification. - It would reduce the risk of loss of human life resulting from natural hazards.
-Particularly, in the communities of Georgetown and Sandy Bay, which are located near the Atlantic belt, where residents are endangered as high waves are frequently observed. - The coastal defence work would protect the infrastructure particularly roads in some of the communities for example, Sandy Bay and Dark view.
+Additionally, this would promote a sense of security among parents who indicated that their children would be safer while playing on the beaches.

+It would protect properties along the coastal front and provide environmental beautification.

+It would reduce the risk of loss of human life resulting from natural hazards.
+Particularly, in the communities of Georgetown and Sandy Bay, which are located near the Atlantic belt, where residents are endangered as high waves are frequently observed.

+The coastal defence work would protect the infrastructure particularly roads in some of the communities for example, Sandy Bay and Dark view.
 The roads in these two communities are an essential part of the road network and connect communities (in the north) to the rest of the island.

 Generally the residents approve the objectives of this activity and indicated that if not implemented, there can be negative consequences to individuals, communities, the economy and the environment.
 Some of their responses are presented in the table below.

 The respondents say: If the project was not implemented then:

-Individual Community Physical Infrastructure Natural - Environment "people living in "many roads "in the next five years about "damages to the beach the area will have to and homes along the fifty homes will have to be and people's homes" find other places to coast lines will get relocated (SANDY BAY)" live" damaged" "very little or no "the sea will "the sea will continue taking "the sea water may beaches recreational take more lands" land until it takes the public continue to reclaim and

-areas" road" erode the lands"

-"there will be a "the water will destroy "there would be no

-total cut off in some infrastructure like roads and land for living and in some

-areas, main road other buildings along the areas of the community the

-will be destroyed. coastline" roads will be completely

-residents of low destroyed"

-lying areas will have -

-to move to higher
+Individual Community Physical Infrastructure Natural 111311 (13131011 111,02001 11111001 0100010 Environment "people living "many roads "in the next five years "damages to the in the area will and homes along about fifty homes will have beach and people's have to find other the coast lines to be relocated (SANDY homes" places to live" will get BAY)" damaged" "very little or "the sea will "the sea will continue "the sea water no beaches take more lands" taking land until it takes may continue to recreational the public road" reclaim and erode the areas" lands" "there will be "the water will destroy "there would be a total cut off in infrastructure like roads no land for living and some areas, and other buildings along in some areas of the main road will be the coastline" community the roads destroyed. will be completely residents of low destroyed" lying areas will have to move to higher ground"

-ground"